 According to the American Association of Colleges of Podiatric Medicine (AACPM), “To enter a school or college of podiatric medicine, one must first complete a minimum of three years or 90 semester hours of college credit at an accredited institution.
 Over 97% of the students who enter a college of podiatric medicine have a bachelor’s degree.
-Many have also completed some graduate study.
-Actual minimum semester credit hour requirements for all of the schools and colleges of podiatric medicine include the following prerequisites: (all science courses require a lab).”
+Many have also completed some graduate study.”

 |Biology, 2 semesters||BIOL 213/Cell Biology